Leon-Kolb/Startle-Response-Analysis/Protocol.md

 ### Analysis Software Error
 Usually, any error the notebooks put out is well documented.
-Check if the files look ok, whether or not the startle times are set correctly, and if in doubt, look up the error code.
-If the code block handling the creation of the library which will be turned into the output files says that it encountered strange peaks, examine the respective recording, either directly in the raw file or by creating a new code block to plot or print out the segment.
-If the peak really is too early, late or non-existent, proceed as is fit for your use case.
+Check if the files look ok, whether or not the startle times are set correctly, and if in applicable, look up the error code.
+If the code block handling the creation of the library which will be turned into the output files says that it encountered a lot of bad peaks, examine the respective recording, either directly in the raw file or via the `Debugging` code block at the very end of the first notebook.
+If the peak really is too early, late or non-existent, proceed as is fit for your use case, adjusting whether or not to discard them in the configuration block.
 If you are sure that something is wrong with the code or need help understanding a part of it, feel free to reach out to me directly or via another group member.
-If you happen to have a fix for it and know your way around GitHub, you could even submit a pull request for it.
+If you happen to have a fix for it and know your way around GitHub, you could even submit a pull request.